 And How it is Saying More than You Think

-It’s that time of year when Managers and Directors all of the world are conducting reviews of their employees.
+It’s that time of year when Managers and Directors all over the world are conducting reviews of their employees.
 They are letting you know what they liked about your work product and your personality and what they didn’t like.

 One question that inevitably shows up on evaluations is “Do they keep a clean and tidy work-space” or something to that extent.
-Many people overlook the importance of this question in their day to day job, because let’s face it, if I’m getting the job done why does it matter what my work-space looks like?
+Many people overlook the importance of this question in their day-to-day job because let’s face it if I’m getting the job done why does it matter what my workspace looks like?

 Many many years ago, I went for a job interview and upon approaching this Attorney's office I was met with an office I could barely enter.
 I literally had to turn sideways to enter the office and even in doing so was scared I would knock over the stack of papers that was teetering on the Attorney's desk corner.